 Rabbit Hole is a 2007 play by David Lindsay-Abaire:

 Becca and Howie Corbett are a married couple living somewhere in suburbia.
-Eight months before, their four-year-old son Danny was killed when he dashed out into the street chasing after his dog, and was hit by a car.
-The death of their son has totally upended their lives.
+Eight months before, their four-year-old son Danny was killed when he dashed out into the street chasing after his dog and was hit by a car.
+The death of their son has upended their lives.
 Husband and wife struggle to deal with their grief, which threatens to destroy their marriage.

 Cynthia Nixon and John Slattery appeared in the original Broadway production as Becca and Howie.
-In 2010 Rabbit Hole was adapted into a film which starred Nicole Kidman as Becca and Aaron Eckhart as Howie.
+In 2010 Rabbit Hole was adapted into a film that starred Nicole Kidman as Becca and Aaron Eckhart as Howie.

 - And the Adventure Continues: For a given definition of "adventure", namely, struggling to cope with grief and loss.
 The play ends with some hopeful signs.
 Howie and Becca have decided to stay in the house after all, and they've made a date to see Rick and Debbie, friends that they haven't talked with since Danny died.
-Howie has decided to stop going to group.
+Howie has decided to stop going to the group.
 The last lines are:Howie: We'll figure it out.